 One of the primary roles is for them to make themselves available daily or to arrange suitable cover.
 Thus, ensuring that a fire warden is always present when the building is occupied.

-Incidentally, it is the responsibility of the chief fire warden to make sure.
+Incidentally, it is the responsibility of the chief fire warden (training online) to make sure.
 Fire wardens and occupants of the building are informed.
 Thus, have relevant information of the fire alarm system, the emergency warning system, and all emergency procedures.

 Chief fire wardens planning for emergencies